CLOCTools/lds-ctrl-est/misc/docs-hugo/content/docs/getting-started/linux-macos.md

 # Compilation + Installation
 This project is configured/compiled/installed by way of CMake and (on Unix-based operating systems) GNU Make.
 For configuration with CMake, there are three available options.
 1. `LDSCTRLEST_BUILD_EXAMPLES`  : [default= ON] whether to build example programs located under `examples/` in the source tree
-2. `LDSCTRLEST_BUILD_FIT`       : [default=OFF] whether to build the auxiliary fitting portion of the source code that is not pertinent to control implementation
+2. `LDSCTRLEST_BUILD_FIT`       : [default=ON] whether to build the auxiliary fitting portion of the source code that is not pertinent to control implementation
-3. `LDSCTRLEST_BUILD_STATIC`    : [default=OFF] whether to statically link against OpenBLAS and create a static ldsCtrlEst library for future use
+3. `LDSCTRLEST_BUILD_STATIC`    : [default=ON] whether to statically link against OpenBLAS and create a static ldsCtrlEst library for future use

-*n.b., If both options 2 and 3 are enabled, Matlab/Octave mex functions will be compiled for exposing some of the fitting functionality to Matlab/Octave.*
+*n.b., If both options 2 and 3 are enabled, Matlab/Octave mex functions will be compiled for exposing some of the fitting functionality to Matlab/Octave, assuming these programs are installed.*

 Below are example usages of `cmake`/`make` to configure/build the library.
 - For basic project build & install